Macquarie lifts iQIYI Inc. [IQ] price estimate. Who else is bullish?

-iQIYI Inc. [NASDAQ: IQ] slipped around -0.19 points on Tuesday, while shares priced at $3.43 at the close of the session, down -5.25%.
-The company report on August 16, 2022 that iQIYI Hosts Online Screening of 12th Beijing International Film Festival, Furthering Support for Industry Development.
+iQIYI Inc. [NASDAQ: IQ] slipped around -0.03 points on Friday, while shares priced at $3.94 at the close of the session, down -0.76%.
+The company report on August 26, 2022 that iQIYI Introduces China’s First Extended Reality (XR) Virtual Production Series, Further Integrating Technology and Entertainment.

 3 Tiny Stocks Primed to Explode